Nick Starkel: San Jose State

-After Starkel put his name in the transfer portal, former San Jose State football player Josh Love reached out to Starkel and informed him the San Jose State coaches were interested in a transfer quarterback and put the two sides in touch.
-Starkel later announced that he would transfer to San Jose State in 2020.
+After Starkel put his name in the transfer portal, former San Jose State player Josh Love reached out to Starkel and informed him the San Jose State coaches were interested in a transfer quarterback and put the two sides in touch.
+Starkel later announced that he would transfer to San Jose State University in 2020.

 At San Jose State, Starkel had a stellar 2020 season, posting career-highs in passing yards, touchdowns, and passer rating, as San Jose State went 7–0 in conference play and won the 2020 Mountain West Conference Championship.
 Starkel was named the game's most valuable player after throwing for 453 yards and three touchdowns in the game.
 Starkel was also named to the Mountain West's All-Conference second team.

 With the NCAA approving a waiver that allowed college football players to retain their 2020 standing for the 2021 season due to the COVID-19 pandemic, Starkel announced on Twitter that he would return for a sixth season of eligibility.